NTR: Mahanayakudu

-NTR: Mahanayakudu is a 2019 Indian Telugu-language biographical film, based on the real life and political career of N. T. Rama Rao, produced by Nandamuri Balakrishna, Sai Korrapati, Vishnu Vardhan Induri under NBK Films, Vaaraahi Chalana Chitram, Vibri Media banners and directed by Krish Jagarlamudi.
-It is the second movie in a two-part series, with the first being NTR: Kathanayakudu.
-The film stars Nandamuri Balakrishna, Vidya Balan, Nandamuri Kalyan Ram, Rana Daggubati in the lead roles and its music is composed by M. M. Keeravani.
+NTR: Mahanayakudu is a 2019 Indian Telugu-language biographical film directed by Krish Jagarlamudi, based on the political career of N. T. Rama Rao.
+It is produced by Nandamuri Balakrishna, Sai Korrapati, Vishnu Vardhan Induri under NBK Films, Vaaraahi Chalana Chitram, and Vibri Media.
+It is the second film in a two-part series, the first being NTR: Kathanayakudu.
+The film stars Nandamuri Balakrishna, Vidya Balan, Nandamuri Kalyan Ram, and Rana Daggubati in the lead roles.
+The film's music was composed by M. M. Keeravani.